LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 table = db.open_table(table_name)

-Option 1: From the dashboard
+Option 1: Dashboard

-Option 2: Calling APIs
+Option 2: API

 import time